-The server has a master copy of the data for the zone and will be master able to provide authoritative answers for it. slave A slave zone is a replica of a master zone.
+The server has a master copy of the data for the zone and will be able to provide authoritative answers for it.

+A slave zone is a replica of a master zone.
 The masters list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
+Masters list elements can also fies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
 Masters list elements can also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the master can also be done with per-server TSIG keys.
 If a file is specified, then the replica will be written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
 For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
 (Most operating systems behave very slowly if you put 100000 files into a single directory.) stub